Divyesh06/NUI-anvil/README.md

 For faster loading time, you can switch the dependency version to `minified` branch

+## How to Contribute

+To contribute to this library, you can create a fork of this repository, edit it in the Anvil Editor, and submit a pull request.

 ____

 You may post any issues or feature requests in the forum here